-In the event of an "emergency situation" where you find it necessary to bring your child to the workplace, the Authority will deem this acceptable under the following circumstances:
+In the event of an "emergency situation" where an employee finds it necessary to bring his/her child to the workplace, the Authority will deem this acceptable under the following circumstances:

-- The event must be an emergency, (i.e., not a scheduled day off from school, choice of not hiring a baby-sitter, a rare, unusual and infrequent event). - You must get prior approval from your manager. - Your child must not be disruptive.
-If this occurs, you and your child will be asked to leave immediately. - This should not be a "social event."
-Your child should be situated in a quiet, outof-the way place, such as an unused conference room. - Your child must not interfere with your job or your co-workers'.
+- The event must be an emergency, or a rare, unusual and infrequent event (i.e., not a scheduled day off from school, choice of not hiring a baby-sitter). - An employee must get prior approval from his/her manager or supervisor. - An employee's child must not be disruptive.
+If this occurs, the employee and his/her child will be asked to leave immediately. - Bringing a child to work should not be a "social event."
+Employee's child should be situated in a quiet, out-of-the way place, such as an unused conference room. - An employee's child must not interfere with his/her job or their co-workers'.

-The Authority prefers that children not be brought to the office in lieu of child care.
-If you need to take time off to care for your child, you can take vacation, request time without pay or make other arrangements.
+The Authority prefers that children not be brought to the office due to the unexpected lack of child care.
+If an employee needs to take time off to care for his/her child, the employee can take vacation, request time without pay or make other arrangements.
 Due to safety concerns, there are some work areas where children will not be allowed under any circumstances.